COUNTER-DEPTH REFRIGERATOR DIMENSIONS

 How deep is a counter-depth fridge?
 A counter-depth refrigerator should be approximately the depth of your kitchen counters to create a streamlined, built-in look with your kitchen cabinets and countertops.
-Most kitchen counters are about 24–25 inches in depth, so when you’re looking for a counter-depth fridge, you’ll need a model with similar depth.
+Counter-depth refrigerators are often taller and wider than standard depth refrigerators to offer a similar storage capacity.

 WHAT ARE THE DIMENSIONS OF A COUNTER-DEPTH REFRIGERATOR?